omkar231098/dream_go/README.md

 DreamGO uses a rate limiter to control the number of requests a user can make within a specific time frame.
 This helps prevent abuse and ensures fair usage of the application.

+## Validator

+Input validation is essential for ensuring that user-submitted data is accurate and secure.
+DreamGO employs a validator to check and sanitize user input.

+## Screenshots

+## 1. HomePage

+## Deployed Link
+The PDF Maker Frontend is deployed at https://dreamgo-green.vercel.app/

+## Contribution

+We welcome contributions!
+If you have suggestions or improvements for the error handling process, please follow the [Contributing Guidelines](CONTRIBUTING.md).

+## License

+This project is licensed under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for details.